scottgruber/web-maps-workshop/README.md

 ```

-## Step 5
-// Step Five
-// Add image and text descriptions to popup and set size
+* Add image and text descriptions to popup and set size

 ```
 var popup = L.popup({